-Textbook
+Textbook and resources

 The content will be provided online through the class website.
-There is no textbook for this class.
+There is no specific textbook for this lab class.
 In many cases, simply by using a Google search and looking for an appropriate entry in the Wikipedia you can find an answer to basic physics and astronomy questions, and links to far more detail than most textbooks provide.
 If you follow this suggestion, be selective in accepting answers from Internet resources.
 Wikipedia has proven to be very reliable, as are the sites supported by NASA, ESA, or ESO, and the selected links we offer.
+Artificial intelligence services (e.g. ChatGPT or Google Gemini) may also be useful, but be wary because their responses may be too creative.
+When in doubt, seek out and compare the most authoritative sources.

 Information on useful software and other materials will be provided online.
-No matter what kind of computer you use, there will be tools available for you.
-While we are working to provide all content through advanced web-based technology, this is still under development and access to a desktop or laptop rather than a tablet or cellphone may be necessary for some of the required work.
-If you have problems with class content or software, please use our website and post your question to the Discussion Forum.
+Access to a desktop, laptop, tablet, or Chromebook rather than a cellphone may be necessary for some of the required work.
+If you have problems with class content or software, please use our class website and post your question to the discussion forum.
 Often other students have seen the same issue and will know the answer, or if not, we can work together to a solution.
-For supplemental help, the comprehensive free text we use for the 107 course is
+For supplemental help, try comprehensive free text online